 This travel advice covers Israel and the Occupied Palestinian Territories

-There is a high threat from terrorism.
+Terrorists are very likely to try to carry out attacks in Israel and the Occupied Palestinian Territories.
 Attacks could be indiscriminate, including in places frequented by foreigners, and on public transport.

 Heightened tensions, brought about by rocket attacks from Gaza into Israel and Israeli airstrikes on Gaza, increase the risk of retaliatory terrorist attacks in Israel.
 British nationals are encouraged to remain vigilant at all times.

 - on 18 March 2018 an Israeli security guard died following a stabbing attack in the Old City of Jerusalem.
 The attacker was fatally shot by police